- Renew a License

 The department will conduct a criminal history background check on all persons who apply for a license.
 Criminal convictions are reviewed on a case-by-case basis.
 Licenses may be denied based on the nature of the conviction and how long prior to the application the conviction occurred.
 Depending on your criminal history, a review can take from one to six weeks to complete.

 Individuals may request TDLR review their criminal background before actually applying for a license.
-TDLR uses the same process for this pre-application evaluation as the process described below.
+TDLR uses the same process for this pre-application evaluation as the process for a license application.
 See the Criminal History Evaluation Letter page for more information.

 Please see the Guidelines for License Applicants with Criminal Convictions, which describe the process that TDLR uses to determine whether a criminal conviction renders an applicant an unsuitable candidate for the license, or whether a conviction warrants revocation or suspension of a license previously granted.